ranjith-ka/Devops/minikube/nfs/README.md

 ### To install the Chart

-`hhelm install -f environment/dev/nfs/values.yaml nfs stable/nfs-server-provisioner -n namespace`
+`helm install -f minikube/dev/nfs/values.yaml nfs stable/nfs-server-provisioner -n namespace`

 Verifiy the Pods.
 You can see the Statefulset created from this Helm Deployment.